Goobus-source/goobHome/README.md

-** what is goobHome? **
+# What is goobHome?
-goobhome is simply just a homepage for users to use when using their web-browser, quick and easy access to the time, weather and their own bookmarks
+goobHome is simply just a homepage for users to use when using their web-browser, quick and easy access to the time, weather and their own bookmarks

-** enabling flash **
+# Enabling flash
 Enabling flash locally was a bit of a challenge
 (There was no other work around to get ruffle or any unity game to work otherwise.)